Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/write-conditional-auth-scripts.md

 ## Before you begin

 1. Your application should be registered in Asgardeo.
-Refer the <a href="../../../applications" target="_blank">Manage applications</a> section to register your application in Asgardeo if not done already.
+Refer the <a href="../../../applications">Manage applications</a> section to register your application in Asgardeo if not done already.

 2. Customize the login flow and enable `Username and Password authentication` as `Step 1` and the `TOTP` as the `Step 2`.